jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

   </tr>
   <tr>
     <td align="center">Study Area</td>
-    <td>Extract data will only extract features within the study area.<br>*When using the filters method set the study area to be the same as the input layer.<br><b>Note: you will almost always use the select features setting in defining the study area parameters (more on clip features below in the Overlay Layers section of the  workshop).<b></td>
+    <td>Extract data will only extract features within the study area.
+When using the filters method set the study area to be the same as the input layer.<br><br><b>Note: you will almost always use the select features setting in defining the study area parameters (more on why analysts avoid using clip features below in the Overlay Layers section of the  workshop).<b></td>
   </tr>
   <tr>
     <td align="center">Output Data Format</td>
     <td>This allows you to control the file format of the output containing the extracted features.</td>
   </tr>
   <tr>
-    <td align="center">Output (Result) File Name</td>
+    <td align="center">Result File Name</td>
     <td>The name of the new file containing the extracted features.</td>
   </tr>
 </table>

-To create a feature class containing the state of Indiana, adjust the parameters for the extract data tool to instruct ArcGIS Online to extract all features from State_Boundaries that are within a study area defined by State_Boundaries.
-Output the new feature class in the format of a shapefile.
+To create a feature class containing the state of Indiana, adjust the parameters for the extract data tool to instruct ArcGIS Online to extract all features from State Boundaries that are within a study area defined by State Boundaries. **Output the new feature class in the format of a shapefile.**

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8540f5d64c8a4a4efe4d77d47f27a4a2ece54aa9/Sections/Images/Figure%2021.jpg">